duchene/modadclocks/README.md

 ![plot of chunk fig1_branchwise_p.jpg](figures/fig1_branchwise_p.jpg)

 The following script shows a simple example to explore the branch wise length deviation, which is another metric for accuracy.
+We apply the same colouring system as the plot above, but note that in the case of branch length deviation larger numbers indicate greater deviation from the empirical branch length, and therefore lower accuracy.

 ```coffee
 plot(tr, edge.col = rainbow(length(allres$branch_length_deviation), start = 4/6, end = 2/6)[rank(allres$branch_length_deviation)], edge.width = 6, cex = 1.5)